The SoD report is a key element in the internal security audit of companies. It allows you to update, ensure

 - API: This is the goal, the “what?”.
 As we saw above, it is a means of exchange between two different environments

-- REST or SOAP: this is the way in which the exchanges will take place, i.e. the “how”.
+- REST or SOAP: this is how the exchanges will take place, i.e. the “how”.

 For its part, SOAP is a protocol allowing access to online services.
 We will now take a closer look at their characteristics.